Samsung/TizenRT/os/logm/README.md

 There are 2 options, **buffer size** and **interval of flushing buffer**.
 You can configure them in [build-time](#how-to-enable-and configure) or [run-time](#how-to-configure-logm-in-run-time).
 1. Buffer size
-The size of buffer used for queueing messages. (default:10240)
+The size of buffer used for queuing messages. (default:10240)
 This value decides how many messages can be put at once.

 2. Interval for flushing